My favorite gear

 Podcasts:

-I pay for premium - been using it for years now.
+I pay for premium - been using it for years now so I did get grandfathered into a lower price.

 Syncs well between devices and web app, love the skip duration and other listening options, you can upload your own audio too.